 Power stretching, bone stretching (see description by Susan Matthews)

-The fundamentals really form the basis for an art of movement, and art of contemplative movement, too.
-One task is to release long-held preconceptions, habits of thought that you have not noticed.
-They are feelings, assumptions, expectations, etc. seated in various parts of our bodies.
-They hinder your ability to shift and move freely.
+One task is to release long-held preconceptions, habits of thought that you have not noticed you have.
+Feelings, assumptions, and expectations seated in various parts of our bodies hinder your ability to shift and move freely.
 Once you recognize them you can let them go.

-Energy and the mind’s interpretation might have emotional, even traumatic waves, which in turn, might make you reluctant to move your body very much.
-You hold on instead of letting go.
-Sometimes the energy is so intense you might opt to let go only a little.
+Energy and mental interpretation might have emotional, even traumatic waves which could trigger a reluctance to move.
+You hold on instead of let go.
+The energy is so intense sometimes, you might manage only let go a little.
 Where are you loose and free and where are you not letting go?
 Do you look for where you’re clenching, are tight, are tense?
 Can you release without having to recognize where you’re holding back?

 ###